 FACT: Temporary stroke symptoms are called transient ischemic attacks (TIA).
 They are warning signs prior to an actual stroke and need to be taken seriously.

-Tips to prevent to Prevent a Stroke ?
+Tips to Prevent a Stroke

 1. Watch Your Blood Pressure